 Individualized Concentration (IND)

-Students who are not choosing a concentration in pure mathematics, applied mathematics, data science, mathematical statistics, or actuarial science may choose an individualized concentration.
-The individualized concentration allows students to take coursework in a variety of fields.
+Students who are looking for a flexible concentration option are able to customize their degree with the Individualized Concentration.
+The Individualized Concentration allows students to take coursework in a variety of fields.
 Students should work closely with a mathematics advisor and have their individual degree plan approved no later than their junior year.

 Required Courses